beef331/unity-auto-builder/ReadMe.md

 `unity_auto_builder /path/to/config.json`

 ## Pre/Post Scripts
+These scripts can be any exectuable program.
+For post build scripts a path to the config jsonis passed, which you can reparse for your own needs.

 The itch.io and Github uploaders require to be built with `-d:ssl` and have only been tested on linux.

 To build them simply `nimble install nimarchive`